GabrielaValente/GabrielaValente/README.md

 Hi, I'm Gabi.

-👩‍💻 As a front-end developer, I really like creating engaging and intuitive user experiences.
-Currently, I'm focusing on JavaScript, Vue.js, and React.js.
+👩‍💻 Looking for my best version everyday :)

-🎓 I'm also a Software Engineering student, eager to expand my knowledge and skills.
+🎓 Studying Cybersecurity and Information Security at School.

-📚 When I'm not coding, you'll likely find me curled up with a book, enjoying a cup of tea, or catching up on my favorite TV shows.
+📚 When I'm not studying, you'll likely find me curled up with a book, enjoying a cup of tea, or catching up on my favorite TV shows.

-💜 I'm proud to volunteer with Meninas Digitais Bahia, a community that supports and encourages women in tech.
+💜 I'm proud to volunteer with Meninas Digitais Bahia and Stem Para Minas, both communities that supports and encourages women in STEM.

 🌳 I love spending time in nature and enjoy hiking, camping, and exploring new spaces.